shawn-nyk/tp/docs/DeveloperGuide.md

 - Pros:
     - Still adheres to the Single Responsibility Principle as the `MatchCommand` is meant to generate the list of matching internships.
-Having additional methods to match internships to profile skills are still within the responsibility of this class
+Having additional methods to match internships to profile skills are still within the responsibility of this class.
-    - Higher cohesion as `Model` does not need to have additional responsibilities like executing algorithms
+    - Higher cohesion as `Model` does not need to have additional responsibilities like executing algorithms.
-    - Increased flexibility as the matching algorithm can be easily changed within this `MatchCommand`
+    - Increased flexibility as the matching algorithm can be easily changed within this `MatchCommand`.

 - Cons:
-    - `MatchCommand` becomes longer as it needs additional methods to generate the list of matching internships
+    - `MatchCommand` becomes longer as it needs additional methods to generate the list of matching internships.

 **Alternative 2:** Methods to generate the matching internships, namely `getSkillList`, `getInternshipList`, and `getMatchingInternships` are implemented within `Model`.

 - Pros:
-    - `MatchCommand` will be very short as it just needs to call the `getMatchingInternships` method from the `Model` interface and generate the correct `CommandResult` from there
+    - `MatchCommand` will be very short as it just needs to call the `getMatchingInternships` method from the `Model` interface and generate the correct `CommandResult` from there.

 - Cons:
     - `Model` becomes more complicated as it needs to support more methods.
 This in turns causes the `ModelManager`